Lia Nici: Parliamentary career

 In December 2021, amid the Westminster lockdown parties controversy, Nici maintained that Johnson's moral authority had not been lost, and expressed her displeasure with whistleblowers who had brought attention to the matter, declaring that they "should be ashamed".
 Following Johnson's subsequent admission that he had attended a Downing Street garden party during the United Kingdom's first national lockdown, Nici defended him, stating that "nobody is perfect.
 The prime minister is a good man who wants to do the right thing for the UK and Grimsby."
 The following day, she asserted her belief that both the party and the leaks surrounding it were part of a plot against the prime minister by civil servants who did not want the United Kingdom to leave the EU.

 In February 2022, Nici defended Johnson after his false claim that Keir Starmer was responsible for the failure of the Crown Prosecution Service to prosecute Jimmy Savile, alleging that the purported link between the two was "the number one issue for local people on social media" in the week before Johnson raised it in his response to the Sue Gray investigation into lockdown parties within government.
 The following week, Nici was appointed as a parliamentary private secretary to the prime minister.

 In the 2022 vote of confidence in the Conservative Party leadership of Boris Johnson, Nici voted in favour of the Prime Minister.
 She later continued to openly support Johnson in the subsequent weeks up to his eventual resignation of the Conservative Party on 7 July.
 The day after Johnson's resignation, she was appointed as a parliamentary under-secretary of state at the Department for Levelling Up.
 On 10 July she repeated on the BBC allegations that Labour MP Angela Rayner crossed and uncrossed her legs to distract male MPs, an allegation originally made by an unnamed Conservative politician to the Mail on Sunday newspaper in April 2022.
 At the time Boris Johnson described the story about Rayner as "the most appalling load of sexist, misogynist tripe".
 On 19 June 2023, Nici abstained in the Commons vote to approve the Privileges Committee's report, which had found that Boris Johnson misled the House.

+Post-Parliamentary career

+Following her defeat at the 2024 UK General Election, Nici worked as a freelance business, education and media consultant.

+In December 2025, Nici's defection to Reform UK was announced, and she was appointed an advisor to Luke Campbell, the Reform UK Mayor of Hull and East Yorkshire.